 My next port of call was to see our resident “laserist” at Exchange Place Studios, the brilliant Giles Grover of Small Machines.

 Small Machines, Big Ideas!

-Giles recommended a (free!) software program I could download that would allow me to trace the required design and manipulate it to suit my design.
+Giles recommended a (free!) software program that allowed me to trace the required design and manipulate it to suit my own design.